fusioncharts/dev_centre_docs/getting-started/jquery/change-chart-type-using-jquery.md

 ---
-title: Change Chart Type at Runtime | FusionCharts
+title: Change Chart Type at Runtime in jQuery | FusionCharts
 description: Change Chart Type in jQuery with FusionCharts.
 Streamline data visualization in your web projects.
 Check out our website for more info.
 heading: Change Chart Type at Runtime
 ---